A proposal for the origin of the anomalous magnetic moment: The electromagnetic metric

 \section{The electromagnetic metric}

-The presence of a curved structure of the space-time in the realm of electromagnetic fields can be an important theoretical instrument of analysis only if one introduces a prescription of how matter can perceives this geometry.
-The question is: how matter interacts with the electromagnetic metric?
-In order to explore this metric formulation we have to generalize it to deal with the presence of matter.
-At this point we propose the natural idea that \textbf{all kind of particles, charged or not, interacts with the $ \hat q_{\mu\nu}$ in one and same way.} The simplest mode to realize this is by using the minimal coupling principle.
-Let us examine the specific case of spinorial fields (e.g. the neutrino and the electron) to investigate what kind of new effects one can envisage within this metrical scenario.
+The presence of a curved structure of the space-time in the realm of electromagnetic fields can be an important theoretical instrument of analysis only if one introduces a prescription of how matter perceives this geometry.
+Then, the question is: how matter interacts with the electromagnetic metric?
+This question appears immediately as long as one wants to explore this metric formulation in the presence of matter.

+At this point, we are led to propose the natural idea that \textbf{all kind of particles, charged or not charged, interacts with the metric $ \hat e_{\mu\nu}$ in a universal and unique way.} The simplest manner to realize this hypothesis is by using the minimal coupling principle that we borrow from gravitational processes as they are described in general relativity.
+Although this hypothesis may appear at first glance very unusual and even an heresy, we shall see that it contains a well-posed program with observational consequences that could prove or disprove it.
+In order to proceed with this idea we examine the case of spinor fields in particular the leptonic sector of the standard model, to investigate what new effects one can extract from this geometrical scenario.

-This extended dynamical bridge concerns the behavior of all kind of matter.
-In the $\hat Q$-representation the assumption of complete democracy -- that is, the idea that any kind of charged-or-not matter lives in the $\hat Q$-geometry -- must have an equivalence in the Maxwell-Minkowski (MM) representation.
-The equation of motion of the neutrino that includes the metric effects of the electromagnetic geometry must have an equivalence in the MM-representation; one has to accept that in this representation there should exists an extra term in the Lagrangian which is the analogue of the $\hat q^{\mu\nu}$-metric coupling.
-For instance, the role of the parameter $ \beta $ that appears in the $\hat Q$-representation becomes in the MM-representation the ratio between the magnetic moment of any particle and its corresponding mass, as it will be shown latter on.
+The extended dynamical bridge concerns the behavior of all kind of matter.
+In the $\hat E$-representation the assumption of complete democracy---that is, the idea that any kind of matter, charged-or-not, lives in the geometry $\hat e_{\mu\nu}$---implies an equivalent effect in the MM-representation.
+In particular, the equation of motion of the neutrino in the electromagnetic geometry, provokes the need to assume a direct interaction between the neutrino and the electromagnetic field in the MM-representation.
+Indeed, one is led to accept that in this representation there should exist an extra term in the Lagrangian which is the analogue of the minimal coupling principle between electromagnetic field and the neutrino embedded in the metric $\hat e_{\mu\nu}$.
+We shall see that, for instance, the role of the parameter $\beta$ that appears explicitly in the $\hat E$-representation, becomes the ratio between the magnetic moment of any particle due to its interaction with the electromagnetic metric and its corresponding mass.